sarah-n-wright/UKBB-Exome-QC/README.md

 ## Setup

-Modify setup.configure to point to local file locations.
+Modify setup.configure to point to local file locations. *Distributed computation Note:* you will need to modify the #SBATCH headers to match your setup.

 ## SNP vs Exome
 **Option 1:** Run `bash snp_vs_exome.sh` to perform analysis and produce the summary plot.